GalHorowitz/CCompiler/README.md

 - Flow control (Ifs, Loops)
 - Integer types only (The return of void functions is also int for now)

-The code quality is horrible, this is just about learning how compilers are written.
+The code quality is not the best, this is an exercise about learning how compilers work.

 ## LaserLang
-There is also an option to compile to LaserLang, the option is a boolean variable in the main function.
+There is also an option to compile to the esoteric language LaserLang, the option is a boolean variable in the main function.
 When compiling for LaserLang, you can use the following functions for I/O:
 ```java
 int putchar(int chr);